ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <h2 id="financial-benefits">Financial benefits</h2>
-<p>The <span style="font-weight: bold; background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span> is an investment that pays off from day one.
+<p>The <span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span> is an investment that pays off from day one.
 A cost-benefit analysis in the form of a business case must consider three aspects:</p>
 <ul>
   <li>How much do non-compliant signatures and out-of-office replies cost in terms of loss of reputation or in terms of fines for non-compliance?</li>
   <li>What is the added value of using email as an additional marketing channel?</li>